MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot.md

 ## Clear chat to start over

-If you want to switch to a different topic of conversation with Copilot, elect the **Start a new Copilot chat session** icon at the bottom of the Copilot pane above the question box.
+If you want to switch to a different topic of conversation with Copilot, select the **Start a new Copilot chat session** icon at the bottom of the Copilot pane above the question box.
 This action clears Copilot's memory of your last few messages.
-Starting over is often helpful after a lengthy conversation with many messages and can help Copilot deliver more accurate answers.
+Starting over is often helpful after a lengthy conversation with many messages, and it can help Copilot deliver more accurate answers.

 The chat is also cleared if you close or sign out of Business Central.